piyu0809/Slack_Notification/README.md

 # Integration of Slack notfications, AWS SNS, AWS CloudWatch

 - This is a deployment package of an AWS lambda function.<br/>
-- lambda.py is the lambda function which simply forwards the http request to the Slack webhook.
+- Slack_NOtification.java is the lambda function which simply forwards the http request to the Slack webhook.

 ## Steps to use